dtortosa/Mixture_Density_Regression_pipeline/README.md

 # Mixture Density Regression analysis of iHS on human populations

-Pipeline used to test the association between the integrated haplotype Score (iHS; Voight *et al*., 2006) and multiple genomic factors by using a Mixture Density Regression (MDR) approach.
+Pipeline used to test the association between the integrated haplotype Score (iHS; Voight *et al*., 2006) and multiple genomic factors across the human genome by using a Mixture Density Regression (MDR) approach.

 ## Instructions